Diploma in Bookkeeping & Payroll

 This diploma is suitable for you if you are interested in learning about, and using, computerised accounting and payroll systems.
 Numeracy and literacy skills are important to support your successful completion.

-Digital Credentials
+Digital Certification

 A Digital Certificate will be issued upon successful completion of an in-class exam for each of the two modules, in addition, you will also receive a Digital Badge.
+This applies whether you’re pursuing a bookkeeping certification, payroll certification, or another professional qualification.

 What is a Digital Badge?

 A micro-credential is a compact credential that verifies the achievement of a skill or knowledge gained.
 A Digital Badge is a visual representation of having earned a micro-credential which can be shared on various online platforms to showcase the earner’s achievement.
+It’s a helpful tool for those wondering how to get bookkeeping certification, as it marks verified progress along that path.

 Why have a Digital Badge?